openkfw/TruBudget/README.md

 If it could, it would have been done already.
 The blockchain in this use case solves the problem of an integration architecture between several parties, which is not owned by a single participant.

-- Why don‘t you use a Sharepoint?
+- Why don‘t you use a SharePoint?

 In theory a good idea.
-However, you have to agree, who shoud host the Sharepoint.
+However, you have to agree, who should host the SharePoint.
 Should it be the donor?
 Which one in a multi-donor situation?
 Or should it be the partner?
-Do we trust the party who owns the sharepoint?
+Do we trust the party who owns the SharePoint?
 Lots of open questions.

 - Why don‘t you use a cloud service by a 3rd party provider (google, amazon, ..)